If you are a man over the age of 30 – 40, you have probably noticed changes in the way you feel overall, as you get older.

 - Periodontitis – Periodontitis is an inflammation of gums.
 Chewing on the heads of the flower and also the roots have been shown to decrease gum inflammation and has been used in the treatment of periodontitis.

 If you are interested in reading the technical information, here is a really good resource on this herb: CLICK HERE for Detailed Research and Resources

 Are There any Risks, Side Effects or Warnings With Spilanthes Acmella?

 Here are some things to consider if you decide to use this natural herb:

-- Plant can cause dermatitis if you come in contact with it.
+- The plant can cause dermatitis if you come in contact with it.

 - Should NOT be used in high doses or for long periods of time.

-- When taken it quantities beyond the recommended dosages, it irritates mucous membrane of intestine which can lead to gastrointestinal issues.
+- When taken it quantities beyond the recommended dosages, it irritates the mucous membrane of the intestine which can lead to gastrointestinal issues.

 - Do not use if you have acid reflux or ulcers.